maxxiimo/the-front-end-manifesto/README.md

 - [Mobile Foundation][]
     - Mobile First
     - Plan of Attack
-    - User Agent Sniffing
-      - Mobile Solutions Roundup
-    - Responsive Web Design
+    - 1. Responsive Web Design
+      - Media Queries
+      - Conditional Loading
+    - 2. User Agent Sniffing
+      - Our Solution
+      3. A Hybrid Approach
     - Mobile on Rails
     - An Ajax Include Pattern
     - Using JavaScript
 - [Information Architecting][]
-    - Blocks of Information
+    - A Mosaic of Information
     - The Storyline
     - Gathering and Organizing Information
       - Index Card Exercise
       - Prototyping on Paper
+    - Wireframing
-      - No More Exercises!
+      - Content
     - Design
       - Look and Feel
       - Inspiration